 Program #23231

-We will have two groups for field trips and, if you mention your travel companion on your Personal Information Form, you will be put in the same group.
+Yes, we will have two groups for field trips.
+You need to mention your travel companion on your Personal Information Form, and then you will be put in the same group each day.

-Once groups are set for Egypt, our first destination on the plane, we cannot change them due to security.
+Once groups are set for Egypt, our first destination on the plane, the groups cannot change due to security requirements.

 The group leaders on this program have been specially selected and will do their best to ensure you have a safe, enjoyable and rewarding program experience.